Grigore Filipescu: Final projects

 According to the French journalist Georges Oudard, the PC was a strong defender "of economic and financial orthodoxy against the temptations of a coming world", "head-turning censorship" with Filipescu's "cruel wit".
 On February 18, 1936, Filipescu reiterated his opposition to Nazism with a public conference in Bucharest's Sala Dalles.
 This was interrupted by a small group of youths who taunted him with chants of: "Long live Germany!
 Long live Hitler!"
 Also in 1936, he joined Lord Cecil's International Peace Campaign, serving as vice president of its chapter, alongside Petru Groza and Constantin Rădulescu-Motru; Titulescu was its president.
 In that context, Groza underscored that pacifism was also a patriotic duty against Hungarian irredentism; as he put it: "This is all the more true as the pacifist action has enlisted even a conservative such as Grigore Filipescu, whose familial past constitutes a most impressive lesson in patriotism".

 One of Filipescu's keynote speeches was held in Paris in May of that year, and published in brochure form, proposing a Europe-wide bloc composed of France, Italy, the Little Entente, the Balkan Entente and the Soviet Union, which would help secure borders threatened by revisionism and keep the peace.
 The same speech proposed a mutual assistance pact between the Soviets and Romania (nevertheless, Filipescu also militated for better Bulgaria–Romania relations).
-The Filipescu plan was inoperable by November 1936, when Italy openly expressed support for a revision of borders in Central Europe; this prompted Filipescu to present evidence of Mussolini's collusion with Regency Hungary, leading back to 1928.
+The Filipescu plan was inoperable after the Italian violations in East Africa; Filipescu himself supported the beleaguered Ethiopian Empire, and became known in Italy as "the white Abyssinian".
+By November 1936, when Italy openly expressed support for a revision of borders in Central Europe, he was prompted to present evidence of Mussolini's collusion with Regency Hungary, leading back to 1928.
 At the time, he had established a society named after French Premier Louis Barthou, recently assassinated by political extremist Vlado Chernozemski—an act that Filipescu saw as predictive for destruction wrought by hatred.
 He became critical of Barthou's successor Pierre Laval over his rapprochement with Italy, and called this line "detrimental to Romania's interest."
 He was similarly outraged that Averescu was still taking pride in having befriended Mussolini, who, Averescu argued, could still be persuaded to change his mind about Hungary.